Docteur-Lalla/index-library/README.md

 index-library
 =============

-tags based documents library for GNU/Linux
+tags based documents library for GNU/Linux.
+This project is under BSD license.